abihuagede/MyPortFoilio/README.md

 social links icons added to portfolio footer

+another project added which is the weather web
 # My Portfolio

 Welcome to my portfolio!
 This repository contains the code and assets for my personal portfolio website.